RamanLab/COSMOS/README.md

 All simulations were conducted using **MATLAB R2018a**, **COBRA Toolbox v3.0**, and **IBM ILOG CPLEX 12.8**.

-Please use the *fluxVariability* function instead of *fastFVA* for other solvers.
+We recommend the ibm_cplex solver as COSMOS uses *fastFVA* for efficiency.

 ---